nicolastinkl/androidkg-sdk/README.md

-# KAIGUAN SDK for Android
+# Switch-H5 SDK for Android

 ## Install